 To me, risotto embodies the meditative side of cooking.
 You prep, and then wait.
 You stir, and wait, again and again.
 You abide.

 I had this on the list to cook on a Friday night.
-After a full day of work plus an evening meeting, I got home, looked at my list, and felt all the tension sigh away.
+After a full day of work plus an evening meeting, I got home, looked at my list, and felt all the tension melt away.
 A peaceful hour surrounded by the warm scents of garlic and wine was a perfect way to let a long week go.

 Spring Risotto with Bacon, Leeks, & Pea Puree

-This risotto celebrates the freshness of Spring, with bright fresh leeks and a swirl of spring pea puree, and the rice and bacon are not heavy.
+This risotto celebrates the freshness of Spring, with bright leeks and a swirl of spring pea puree, and the rice and bacon are not heavy.
 You can top it with a lovely soft egg for added creaminess (I like these tutorials on how to make poached and fried eggs).

 Although we usually eat this as an entree, it’s often served as an appetizer.
 Consider serving as a starter or side to a lovely, slow Easter dinner.